PayFabric/APIs/Samples/README.md

 * [Python](https://github.com/PayFabric/APIs/tree/v2/Samples/python)
 * [Ruby](https://github.com/PayFabric/APIs/tree/v2/Samples/ruby)

-If you want to help by creating custom libraries or updating the examples please create a fork and send a pull request.
+If you want to help by creating custom libraries or updating the examples please create a branch and send a pull request.